We will return to Niigata Tour in 2016.

 - See local salmon preparation and a different approach to tea in traditional machiya shops in Murakami.

+We will begin our sake journey with a sake lecture by John Gaunter in Tokyo.
 Travel from Tokyo to Niigata by JR Shinkansen in the morning.
 Our first visit of the journey is Shibata to visit ichishima Brewery where you will see the glimpse of the history of the Ichishima family who was one of the five largest land-owners in the country during the Edo period.
-After a warm welcome from the president of the company with a masterful Japanese tea ceremony, enjoy lunch at the brewery’s guesthouse overlooking the peaceful snow-covered Japanese gardens.
+After a warm welcome from the president of the company, enjoy lunch at the brewery’s guesthouse overlooking the peaceful snow-covered Japanese gardens.
 After the tour of the brewery and tasting, explore the museum where you see old brewing tools and family antiques from centuries ago.

 Tonight’s welcome dinner gives you a taste of the old elite society of Niigata with exquisite local cuisine, sake, and Geisha dance performance.